 For over 50 years, the authentic mountain town of Whitefish, Montana has celebrated its Winter Carnival based on the lore and history of Ullr, the God of Snow.

-The weekend festivities kick off with a Penguin Plunge, where a hole is cut into Whitefish Lake and participants take a dip to raise funds for charity.
+Held annually in early February, the weekend festivities kick off with a Penguin Plunge, where a hole is cut into Whitefish Lake and participants take a dip to raise funds for charity.
 Other highlights of the weekend include an old fashioned main street parade, ice sculptor contest, a kiddie carnival, battle of the bands, pie social, torch-light ski parade, x-country ski race, hockey tournament, a figure skating demonstration and more.
 The festivities are open to the public and most are free of charge.

+As a precursor to the big weekend, the ski joring competition is the signature Winter Carnival event that combines a Montana-style winter extreme sport mix of two of Big Sky Country’s favorites: horses and skiing.
 The sport of ski joring began several hundred years ago in Scandinavia as a way to travel during the long winters, with skiers back then pulled by dogs.
 Skijoring found its way to North America, where bored ranch hands attached a long rope to the saddle horn, and galloped on a horse at high speeds down a long straight-away.

 Modern ski joring involves a horse and rider pulling a skier around a horseshoe shaped 700-foot-long course at high speeds, with the skier required to navigate over jumps and around slalom gates.
 Some of the skiers use the g-force of the rope to propel themselves to speeds approaching 50 miles-per-hour.

 The spectator-friendly event will have competitors vying for an estimated purse of over $20,000.
 In addition, at the end of competition each day, the Long Jump combines a team of horse, rider & skier who can land a straightaway jump for the longest distance.